 ‘Harmonic Fields’ and Pierre Sauvageot

 After traditional secondary school studies, Pierre Sauvageot dropped out of school, for reasons more political than artistic.
 Then he

 created one of the very first street brass bands.
-During the 1970s, he joined the Théâtre de l’Aquarium, les Macloma and started his musical carrier as a trumpet player in the local free-jazz movement along his trumpet teacher, Bernard Vitet.
+During the 1970s, he joined the Théâtre de l’Aquarium, Les Macloma, and started his musical carrier as a trumpet player in the local free-jazz movement along with his trumpet teacher, Bernard Vitet.